cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 The settlement amount.
 {% enddocs %}

-{% docs lp_currency_code %}
-ISO 4217 numeric currency code for the amount that was requested to be settled.
-{% enddocs %}

 {% docs lp_retrieval_reference_number %}
 Uniquely identifies a card transaction, based on the ISO 8583 standard.